dasch-swiss/dsp-das/docs/user-guide/project.md

 ![Create resource classes.](../assets/images/Fig26.png)

 **2. Relate resource classes**
-According to our Diagram 3, we determined the transcript to be the centre of the hierarchy.
+According to our Diagram 3, we determined the transcript to be the center of the hierarchy.
 In the transcript, the photographs are mentioned, the interviewed person is linked to the transcript and the audio-interview as the raw resource is linked to the transcript too.
 Thus, we have to add photograph, audio-interview and person as properties to the transcript.

 In the box of *Transcript* click on `+ Add property`:
 ![Add property to resource class.](../assets/images/Fig27.png)